Меню:

 Unit testing and frameworks

-As you know, testing includes many different forms of tests:
+As you know, software testing includes many different forms of tests:

-Unit testing is a method by which individual units of source code are tested to determine if they are fit for use.
+Unit testing is a method by which individual units of source code are tested to determine if they are correctly working.
 A unit is the smallest testable part of an application.
 In procedural programming a unit may be an individual function or procedure.
 Unit tests are usually created by developers.
-The goal of unit testing is to isolate each part of the program and show that the individual parts are correct.
-A unit test provides a strict, written contract that the piece of code must satisfy.
+The goal of unit testing is to isolate each part of the program, and show that the individual parts are correctly working.
+A unit test is a strict, written contract that the piece of code must satisfy.

 Use of unit tests has several benefits: